SocialGouv/streaming-file-encryption/README.md

 The ciphertext file starts with a 48 bytes header containing:

-- A four-byte version marker `1a2g`
+- A four-byte version marker (`1a2g` for AES-256-GCM or `1c2p` for ChaCha20-Poly1305)
 - the IV
-- the salt used for AES key derivation
+- the salt used for encryption key derivation

-The plain-text is broken down into blocks of 16kiB (16384 bytes) to be encrypted individually with AES-256-GCM.
+The plain-text is broken down into blocks of 16kiB (16384 bytes) to be encrypted individually with AES-256-GCM (by default) or ChaCha20-Poly1305 (if selected).

 Clear-text input blocks are zero-padded (padding after data) to ensure a constant length of 16kiB.
 The actual data length is encoded on two bytes